 I suspect Feyerabend’s point is that those who sneer at parapsychology tend to be quite ignorant of it – which doesn’t, of course, require him to regard it as credible or compelling.
 Judging about the status of parapsychology will be made relative to some conception of science, and Feyerabend’s question is whether that conception is cogent—an intellectual strategy that doesn’t require any prior commitment, pro or contra, to the status of parapsychology.
 Reading Science in a Free Society’s brief discussion of parapsychology, it seems clear this is what is happening, a judgment confirmed by his other brief remarks on parapsychology.
 In these cases, he’s really interrogating our operative conceptions of science, rather than defending putative pseudosciences (see Feyerabend 1984).

 We see the same thing in a seminar Feyerabend organised at the Eidgnossiche Technische Hochschule in Zurich, on 24 May 1984, on parapsychology.
-The panellists were Hans Bender, Eberhard Bauer, Piet Hein Hoebens, and Feyerabend, whose talk was telling titled, ‘What does it mean to be scientific?’
+The panellists were Hans Bender, Eberhard Bauer, Piet Hein Hoebens, and Feyerabend, whose talk was tellingly titled, ‘What does it mean to be scientific?’
 The guiding question was ‘Which objections might a proponent of strict scientific rigour raise against parapsychology, and how does parapsychology respond?’
 Here, we clearly see Feyerabend’s guiding focus on the nature of science, rather than a specific interest in the status of parapsychology.
 Hoeben – a Dutch journalist and sceptic – appealed to the plurality of science, protesting the vagueness of the concept of ‘strict scientific rigour’, and arguing that attempts to ‘differentiate between research programmes on that criterion [are] running the risk of being overly dogmatic’ (2017:56).

 I think that what’s really going on, clearly, isn’t a defence of parapsychology or astrology, but a criticism of scientists who fall short of their own high intellectual standards by offering ignorant dismissals not informed criticisms.
 Feyerabend’s point is, in a sense, “Do better—live up to your own high intellectual standards.”
 Declaring that it’s obvious that parapsychological phenomena are not genuine, or that astrology is ‘bunk’, is far too quick.
 Moreover, such intellectual behaviour plays into the hands of the enemies of science – to the quacks, charlatans, and others who resist or revile the authority of science.